Bălți International Airport: Altitude and visibility

 The runway altitude at Bălți International Airport is 231 meters at the end of the runway with heading 15° and 215 meters at the end of the runway with heading 33°.
 This runway altitude is the highest and provides the best visibility compared to all other airports and airfields in the region.

 Unlike other airports in Moldova and in the region, the Bălți International Airport can operate in any weather conditions.
 The runway at Bălți International Airport is at an absolute altitude of 231 m, with surrounding valleys descending to 100 m, which contributes to quick dissipation of fog.

 Chişinău Airport the runway is situated at a height of 115 m and surrounded by hills 250 m high, resulting in Chisinau airport being closed several days a year due to persistent fog.
-The same situation applies to the runway of the military airfield of Marculesti, which is situated at a height of 101 m and surrounded by hills above 300 m - which contributes to the persistent fog in Marculesti.
+The same situation applies to the runway of the military airfield of Marculesti, which is situated at a height of 101 m and surrounded by hills above 300 m – which contributes to the persistent fog in Marculesti.

 Soil quality

-Soil at Bălți International Airport is not subject to soil erosion, while Chişinău International Airport and Marculesti military airfield are subject to soil erosion processes.
+Soil at Bălți International Airport is not subject to soil erosion, while Chișinău Eugen Doga International Airport and Marculesti military airfield are subject to soil erosion processes.

 Wind rose

-The prevailing wind directions in the Republic of Moldova are N, NE, NW, S and SE.
+The prevailing wind directions in the Republic of Moldoa are N, NE, NW, S and SE.

 An anemometer of the reference station located near Bălți International Airport (open place at 200 m above the ground, slightly screened with a low roughness coefficient) revealed the highest average annual wind speed in the Republic of Moldova at Bălți International Airport (followed by Cahul International Airport) compared to the locations of other airports and airfields in Moldova.
 Both wind speed and Weibull distribution in these studies confirm the correspondence of wind direction at the runway location of Bălți International Airport with the heading of the runway: NV/SE = 15'/33', thus always providing the necessary wind for take-off or landing in the right direction, without the headwind that often occurs at Chișinău Airport and at the military airfield of Marculesti, each with a runway oriented East-West, which often leads to headwinds at Chisinau Airport.
 In the Republic of Moldova, apart from the three runways oriented in accordance with the prevailing winds at 1) Bălți International Airport (magnetic heading 15° northwest/33° south-east) and at Bălți City Airport (2) magnetic heading 13° northwest/31° south-east and 3) magnetic heading 01° southwest/19° north-east), only Cahul Airport (magnetic heading 16° northwest/34° south-east) has a runway oriented in accordance with the prevailing winds.